WOMAN 2020: Portrait project

 Please arrive ready to shoot.

 During Your Shoot.
-I’ll tell you in advance what room we’re going to shoot in a few days before your session.
-If you have a few minutes, go in that room in your house and try out some poses.
-Stand against the wall, lean against the counter, sit down, stand up.
-You will feel ridiculous but it’ll give you a head start shaking off any nerves you may have.
-At the beginning of our session I’ll start out by giving you some direction about where to start.
-Speaking of nerves, I know it can be a little nerve-wrecking at first (everyone I’ve shot is) but the best way to lose those nerves is to start moving.
-Moving makes you more comfortable, so shake it off, lean on things, pull out old dance or yoga moves, smile, don't smile, put your hands in your hair, cross your arms behind your back, and do whatever you're feeling.
+At the beginning of our session I’ll start out by giving you some direction about how to stand.
+I know it can be a little nerve-wrecking at first (everyone I’ve shot is) but the best way to lose those nerves is to start moving.
+Moving makes you more comfortable, so shake it off, lean on things, pull out old dance background or yoga moves, smile, don't smile, put your hands in your hair, cross your arms and do whatever you're feeling.
 It will just be you, me, a camera and some music.
 My goal is to capture the best of YOU and since this is digital, I’ve got plenty of card space.

-If you're looking for inspiration, download Google Arts and culture and look through classic painters.
+If you're looking for inspiration, download Google Arts and culture and look through classic painters or look up old film stars on Wikipedia.
 My goal is to make you look amazing.
 Every time you hear the camera click, do something different.
 Check out my blog post about making the most of your session.
 It's written for my business clients but it'll give you some ideas.

 Files: I will give you a few digital copy of your favorite three images for your own use before the exhibition in the Spring of 2020.
 You can also re-share the images I post to social media.